How we approach the Work

 Our programs at Skookum work together to make sure kids are safe, taken care of by healthy adults, and that they know how loved and valuable they are while their lives are turned upside down.

-There is a place for everyone in the work of repairing foster care.
-Whether as a foster parent, volunteer, advocate, or mentor, your skills and giftings could be used to make a huge impact on the kids in our city.
+There is a place for everyone in the work of foster care.
+Whether as a foster parent, volunteer, advocate, donor, or mentor, your skills and giftings could be used to make a huge impact on the kids in our city.
 If you have a heart for kids, and share the vision of a more resilient community, we would love to meet you.

 Key Leaders